 Not sure about the implications of paying tax in Canada as a British citizen?
 This article from Taxback.com can help you learn the ropes.

-We know paying tax isn’t fun… so tax preparation agent Taxback.com is here to help you file your tax returns and get any refunds due.
+We know paying tax isn’t fun, so Taxback.com can always help you file your tax return and get any refunds due.

-The more you know the better.
-So here are some tips from the experts to help you figure out what to do when paying tax in Canada as a British citizen.
+The more you know, the better.
+Here are some tips from the experts to help you figure out what to do when paying tax in Canada as a British citizen.